 This will depend how much work is required - a very large reduction vs a very small reduction/lift.
 If you fit the criteria you may be eligible for government medicare and/or health fund.
 If you do not, you may be required to pay cosmetic hospital fees which are not covered by your health fund.

-Breast reduction may be covered if you suffer from large pendulous breasts which cause you pain in the neck or shoulder region, however cannot be associated with the insertion of any implants.
+Breast reduction surgery may be covered if you suffer from large pendulous breasts which cause you pain in the neck or shoulder region, however cannot be associated with the insertion of any implants.

-- Every operation will carry both surgical and anaesthetic risks and will be discussed during your consultation.
 If you are on any blood thinning and heart or lung related medications this may be an indication that you are not as fit as you can be for this type of aesthetics surgery, and may place you at a higher risk of post-operative complications (eg. bleeding, wound breakdown and blood clots in your legs/lungs).

 Provided you are fit healthy and well, and of an appropriate weight, breast reduction surgery is very safe.
 There are always risks and complications associated with every surgical procedure (as above) which will be discussed with you at the time of your personalised consultation.

 Most patients don't find they suffer from any significant debilitating pain after the operation, and are fairly comfortable on a regular dose of simple pain relief such as panadol and/or ibuprofen.
 Most stay overnight to ensure they are able to care for themselves prior to being discharged home the next day.